 The last time the first lady participated in an official event was 10th May, when she accompanied President Donald Trump to Andrews Air Force Base.
 There, the couple greeted three newly-released American prisoners who were returning to the United States following captivity in North Korea.

-On May 14, the White House announced she had been admitted to the the Walter Reed National Military Medical Center in Bethesda, MD.
+On 14th May the White House announced she had been admitted to the the Walter Reed National Military Medical Center in Bethesda, MD.
 According to her spokesperson Stephanie Grisham, Melania was undergoing a benign kidney procedure.
-On May 19, President Trump announced his wife was back in the White House, after being hospitalized for five nights.
+On 19th May President Trump announced his wife was back in the White House, after being hospitalised for five nights.

 Since then, there's been no sight of Melania.
 She skipped public events such as the U.S. Naval Academy graduation ceremony and Memorial Day's annual wreath-laying at the Arlington National Cemetery.
 She also didn't join her husband and his children Ivanka, Donald Jr., and Tiffany at Camp David this past weekend.

-Grisham dispelled the rumors on May 29, telling Politico: “Sadly, we deal with conspiracy theories all the time, so this is nothing new, just more silly nonsense.
+Grisham dispelled the rumours on 29th May, telling Politico: “Sadly, we deal with conspiracy theories all the time, so this is nothing new, just more silly nonsense.
 She is doing great.
-I wouldn’t characterize it as a long absence.
-She was hospitalized for almost a week and is now home and recovering.”
+I wouldn’t characterise it as a long absence.
+She was hospitalised for almost a week and is now home and recovering.”